SnapRAID is not the only one in the well populated set of not standard RAID solutions for disk arrays.

 - unRAID - Commercial and OpenSource GPL2 solution.
 A modified version of the Linux Reiserfs filesystem with realtime redundancy.
 No integrity checksum is supported.

 - FlexRAID - Commercial and proprietary C++/Java application for Windows, with some limited support for Linux.
-It supports both snapshot redundancy and realtime redundancy.
-File level integrity checksum is supported.
+It supports both snapshot redundancy and realtime redundancy, with integrity checksum.

-- disParity - Proprietary .NET application for Windows supporting snapshot redundancy.
-File level integrity checksum is supported.
+- disParity - Proprietary .NET application for Windows supporting snapshot redundancy and integrity checksum.

-- ZFS - OpenSource filesystem (but GPL incompatible) with realtime redundancy.
-Block level integrity checksum is supported.
+- ZFS - OpenSource filesystem (but GPL incompatible) with realtime redundancy and integrity checksum.

 - Storage Spaces - The last contender from Microsoft, and integrated into Windows 8.
 Proprietary with realtime redundancy.
 Checksumming is not supported, but it could be provided by ReFS.
 But with some limitations.